Schedule your campus visit today and start getting to know TROY.

 2018 Scholarship Application

 Troy University has an established and growing number of corporate partners that they have joined with to provide opportunities for its employees to achieve personal and professional growth through TROY’s undergraduate and graduate degree programs.
-The Corporate Achiever Scholarship is offered to the full-time employees, contractors, spouse, or dependent of a full-time employee of one of TROY’s corporate partners.
+The Corporate Achiever Scholarship is offered to the full-time employees of one of TROY’s corporate partners.
 For information on Troy University’s partnerships, go to http://www.troy.edu/partnerships/.
 Students seeking associate degrees or certificates are not eligible.

 Undergraduate students with a 2.5 GPA will be offered one free course in their first term if they enroll in at lest two courses, and one free course in their final term as they prepare to complete their degree.